Oscar Best Actor winner from the year you were born

-Nearly two decades after his first Best Actor win in "On the Waterfront," Marlon Brando won the coveted award again for his portrayal of Don Vito Corleone in "The Godfather"—one of the most iconic characters in film history.
+Nearly two decades after his first Best Actor win for “On the Waterfront,” Marlon Brando won the coveted award again for his portrayal of Don Vito Corleone in “The Godfather”—one of the most iconic characters in film history.
 But during the Oscars ceremony, Brando refused to accept his award.
-An activist for Native American rights, Brando had Sacheen Littlefeather represent him on his behalf and refuse on the grounds of the "poor treatment of Native Americans in the film industry.”
+An activist for Native American rights, Brando had Sacheen Littlefeather represent him on his behalf and refused on the grounds of the “poor treatment of Native Americans in the film industry.”
 The ceremony was taking place during the 71-day siege at Wounded Knee.

 1973: Jack Lemmon

 Jack Lemmon had a career that spanned over 60 films, and was an eight-time Academy Award nominee, with two wins.
 One was for “Mister Roberts” in 1955, for which he won the Oscar for Best Supporting Actor, and the other for “Save the Tiger,” for which he won Best Actor.
 He was the first actor to have won both highly prized awards—later, Robert De Niro, Gene Hackman, Jack Nicholson, Kevin Spacey, and Denzel Washington would join the exclusive club.

 1974: Art Carney

 Art Carney won the Best Actor Oscar for his role as Harry Coombes in the film “Harry and Tonto.”
 However, he is likely best known for playing Ed Norton (opposite Jackie Gleason) in the popular sitcom “The Honeymooners” (1955–1956), for which he was nominated for seven Emmys and won six.

 - Movie: “One Flew Over the Cuckoo’s Nest”